How to Make a Heart-Shaped Cake

 - 1 package Red Velvet cake mix, or any cake mix (except angel food), or your favorite 9x13 cake recipe

 - 6 tablespoons unsalted butter, softened

 - 1 teaspoon vanilla extract (use clear vanilla if you want to keep your frosting more white)

 - 1 3/4 cups (7 ounces) powdered sugar

 - Prepare cake mix as directed on package instructions.
-Divide batter evenly between the two prepared 8-inch pans.
+Divide batter evenly between the two prepared pans.
 Bake as directed on package.
-Cool 10 minutes in pans, then carefully remove from pans and let cool completely on wire racks.
+Cool 10 minutes in pans, then carefully remove from pans and let cool completely on cooling racks.

 - Prepare the frosting with a food processor or mixer.
 Beat the cream cheese, butter, sour cream, vanilla, and salt together until well combined.
 Scrape down sides of bowl as needed.
 Add powdered sugar and mix until very fluffy.

-- Leave the square cake whole, but cut the round cake in half.
-With the square cake oriented as a diamond, place the flat side of each half-round against each of the top sides of the square cake to make a heart shape.
+- Leave the square cake whole.
+Cut the round cake in half, to make two half-circles.
+With the square cake oriented as a diamond, place the flat side of each half-circle against each of the top sides of the square cake to make a heart shape.
 Trim slightly, if needed.
 The frosting will conceal the seams and more.